-More than 80 students wounded during Indonesia protest
+Hundreds of students, police injured in Indonesia protests

 Hundreds of officials from various branches of government have been arrested since the independent anti-graft commission was established in 2002 as part of people’s demands during a reform movement following the ouster of the country’s longtime strongman leader, Suharto.

-Activists say the revision weakens the powers of one of the most credible public institutions in a country where the police and Parliament are perceived as being widely corrupt.
+Activists say the revision weakens the powers of one of the most credible public institutions in a country where the police and parliament are perceived as being widely corrupt.

 The revisions also reduce its independence, with investigators becoming civil servants who need to be seconded from state bodies, including the police.